 A probability occupancy grid uses probability values to create a more detailed map representation.
 This representation is the preferred method for using occupancy grids.
 This grid is commonly referred to as simply an occupancy grid.
 Each cell in the occupancy grid has a value representing the probability of the occupancy of that cell.
 Values close to 1 represent a high certainty that the cell contains an obstacle.
 Values close to 0 represent certainty that the cell is not occupied and obstacle free.
 The probabilistic values can give better fidelity of objects and improve performance of certain algorithm applications.

 Binary and probability occupancy grids share several properties and algorithm details.
-Grid and word coordinates apply to both types of occupancy grids.
+Grid and world coordinates apply to both types of occupancy grids.
 The inflation function also applies to both grids, but each grid implements it differently.
 The effects of the log-odds representation and probability saturation apply to probability occupancy grids only.